betaflight/betaflight/README.md

 This fork differs from baseflight in that it attempts to use modern software development practices which result in:

-1. greater reliability through code robustness.
+1. greater reliability through code robustness and automated testing.
 2. easier maintainance through code cleanliness.
 3. easier to develop new features.
 4. easier to re-use code though code de-coupling and modularisation.